What is the application process to be selected as part of the team?

 Some banks will label this gift transaction as recurring even if it is not.
 If your donor would like to confirm that they made a one-time gift, they may contact firstname.lastname@example.org.

-Do you offer any coaching?
+Does Boston Children's offer any coaching?

 Yes.
-We have dedicated coaches who work with runners of all levels and running ability.
+We have dedicated coaches who work with runners of all levels and running abilities.
 They'll provide you with a training schedule and offer team practices to help you train.
 You'll receive more information directly from the coaches if you are accepted to the team.

 Do you organize any training runs?